NegativePotato/latltools/README.md

 # Install
 ## Install (or load) the [devtools](https://github.com/hadley/devtools) package
 This can be done from [CRAN](https://cran.r-project.org/]).
-Then enter the following commands in the R console : \
+Enter the following commands in the R console : \
 `install.packages("devtools")` \
 `library(devtools)`